Frustrated when your toddler wakes up crying every morning? See the reasons behind the hysterical wake-ups, and what to do to turn it around.

 Starting your day off hearing your toddler screaming isn’t easy for any parent, but now you have a few strategies to cope.

-I’m pleased to report that my son no longer woke up screaming every morning.
+I’m pleased to report that my son no longer woke up crying every morning.
 Regardless of whether he was in deep sleep or stirring throughout, he outgrew the phase, especially with the help of the tools we discussed.

-And perhaps that’s the most important thing to remember: that all kids will outgrow this, including your toddler.
+And perhaps that’s the most important thing to remember: that kids will outgrow this, including your toddler.
 Even if he doesn’t seem like a “morning person.”

 Get more tips: